ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 ### The $LOAD_PATH Global Variable

 Ruby keeps track of an array with all the paths it knows where code should be.
-We all saw this variable somewhere while coding, but it's one of those things we just don't want to touch because it can break something else.
+We have all seen this variable somewhere while coding, but it's one of those things we just don't want to touch because it can break something else.

 If we print the content of this array, we can see a list of paths in our system: